-There are credit card companies like Brex that make it easier for startups to get approved for larger limits and you may not have to pay them back right away.
+Credit card companies like Brex make it easier for startups to get approved for larger limits and you may not have to pay them back right away.

-There are financing companies that will give you cash to spend on marketing, so non-venture funded companies can more easily compete.
+Financing companies will give you cash to spend on marketing, so non-venture-funded companies can more easily compete.

-There are even companies like Lighter Capital that will give you loans without all of the headaches based on your existing revenue.
+Companies like Lighter Capital offer loans based on your existing revenue.

 And to top it off, software solutions are now starting to integrate AI to give better recommendations.
-From Clickflow and RankScience to Distilled ODN… everyone is trying to use AI to make SEO and other forms of marketing.
+From Clickflow and RankScience to Distilled ODN, everyone using AI to make SEO and other forms of marketing easier.

 Heck, BrightEdge can even automate your SEO (or at least a large portion of it).
-According to them, their automated SEO solution increases page views per visit by 60% as well as provides 21% more keywords on page one.
+Their automated SEO solution increases page views per visit by 60 percent and provides 21 percent more keywords on page one.

-Keep in mind their clients are really big (their software starts in the thousands of dollars per month) so they would probably see better results than most companies, but still, you will start seeing many more software companies leverage AI.
+Keep in mind their clients are huge (their software starts in the thousands of dollars per month) so they would probably see better results than most companies, but still, you will see many more software companies leveraging AI in SEO.

-Even with Ubersuggest, I’m working on creating AI that does the SEO for you so you no longer have to spend endless hours while, at the same time, saving you thousands of dollars.
+Even with Ubersuggest, I’m working on AI that does the SEO for you, so you no longer have to spend endless hours on SEO while saving you thousands of dollars.

 In other words, the marketing playing field is getting more even.
-And if you want to do well, you are going to have to leverage AI and automation.
+If you want to do well, you will have to leverage AI and marketing automation to survive.

 If everyone is leveraging the same AI marketing technology, how can you beat your competitors?

-Well, it will come down to everything else… price, customer service, upselling, operations, sales… All of the small stuff is what’s going to help you win.
+Well, it will come down to everything else — price, customer service, upselling, operations, sales.
+All of that small stuff is what’s going to help you win.

-A lot of businesses were built off of one marketing channel.
+A lot of businesses were built using just one marketing channel.

 Dropbox grew through referral marketing.
 Invite more friends, get more free space.